qmlbook/qmlbook/ch04/index.rst

 .. note::

-    This is an important aspect of QtQuick, the input handling is separated from the visual presentation.
+    This is an important aspect of Qt Quick, the input handling is separated from the visual presentation.
 By this it allows you to show the user an interface element, but the interaction area can be larger.

 Components
 ==========